1 The power of interests

 Civilization is shaped by essential violence and superfluous grace.
 It weds sophistication to savageness, to breed a turbulent but abounding creation.
 It mates the brutality of instinctual energies with the brutality of constraint and organization.

 Past civilizations were hard like a diamond or the claws of a jaguar.
 Ours is hard like a rock drill tearing up the earth.
+Previous epochs were realms of force.
+Ours is the realm of mass.

 The sweet works of imagination, whose creation and contemplation make life worthwhile, were framed when life for most people was not worth living.
 And now that we have made life worth living for most people, we have lost the power to frame the sweet works which make it worthwhile.